Patent Pro Bono for Inventors

 The Patent Pro Bono program provides services to individual inventors who meet financial qualifications and complete a training package developed by the USPTO.

-TALA’s Patent Pro Bono program currently serves solo inventors who
+TALA’s Patent Pro Bono program currently serves independent inventors who

 Before being accepted for the TALA Patent Pro Bono program, participants must:

 Please note this program runs at capacity and operates on a waitlist.
+Participation in the Patent Pro Bono program is not intended to take the place of hiring an attorney for on-demand legal services for those who have the resources to do so.
 TALA does not provide on-demand legal services and cannot accept matters in which there is a deadline for response or filing within six months.
 We encourage all applicants to continue to pursue other opportunities for assistance while application to the Patent Pro Bono program is pending.

 About TALA’s Patent Pro Bono Clinic